Home » Florida » Discovering Florida’s Forgotten Coast: Untouched Beaches, Quaint Towns & Timeless Charm

 a grassy landscape with a slight hill in the center, surrounded by a stone retaining wall.
 Large trees, including those with cascading Spanish moss, create patches of shade on the lawn.
 In the foreground, shadows of trees stretch across the green grass.
 The sky is clear blue.
 To the right of the image, tropical palm trees are visible, with a row of parked cars partially hidden behind them.
 The sunlight creates strong contrasts between the shadows and the brightly lit areas.

-San Marcos de Apalache Historic State Park: A Portal to Florida’s Past
+San Marcos de Apalache Historic State Park: History You Can Touch

 A lone cypress tree in the Wakulla river under a blue sky, with lush green trees in the background at Edward Ball Wakulla Springs State Park.